Cobb County Building & Fire Code Agentic RAG Assistant

 - Vector chunks: 13,844 chunks stored in Chroma.

-- Repository policy: raw PDFs are excluded, while the generated vectorstore is tracked with Git LFS for Streamlit Community Cloud deployment.
+- Repository policy: raw PDFs are excluded, while the generated vectorstore and BM25 artifacts are tracked with Git LFS for deployment.

 Agentic RAG Architecture

 The app uses an agentic RAG workflow rather than a single prompt-only LLM call.
-A lightweight LLM router evaluates the question, local retrieval searches the Chroma vector database, an evidence check decides whether local context is sufficient, and web search is triggered when the question requires current verification or the retrieved local evidence is incomplete.
+A lightweight LLM router evaluates the question, the selected retrieval backend searches local evidence, deterministic neighbor expansion keeps nearby checklist items visible, an evidence check determines whether the local context is sufficient, and web search is triggered when current-code verification or weak local evidence requires it.

 - Query routing: flags whether the question needs local documents, web search, or both.